dannycab/slides/content/resisting-the-bullshit/slides.md

 ## Sexism, racism, homophobia, transphobia, and xenophobia have no home here

-## These actions are attacks on our humanity and meant to divide us
+## These EOs are attacks on our humanity and designed to divide us

 <!--- # Presenter Notes  --->
 <!--- This is my personal and strongly held belief. --->